 Our offices are located at a 2,930 square foot facility in Boston, Massachusetts used primarily for corporate functions.
 The lease for this space expires in December 2016 and we have rights to this space pursuant to our Payroll Services Agreement with the Relamorelin Company.
-We plan to move to a larger facility as the number of our personnel increases.
+We plan to move to a 6,830 square foot facility in Boston, Massachusetts pursuant to a new lease for a term beginning in April 2016 and expiring in April 2021.